|Nutritional Guidelines (per serving)|

 Place the glaze mixture over medium heat and bring to a simmer.
 Reduce the heat to low and cook, stirring, for 2 minutes.

 About 20 minutes before the ham is done, spoon half of the glaze over top of ham.
-About 10 minutes before it is done, spread remaining glaze over ham.
+After the ham continues to cook for about 10 minutes more, spread remaining glaze over ham.

 Let the baked ham rest for about 15 minutes before carving.
 If desired, skim the fat from the cooking liquids and serve the gravy along with the sliced ham.